 It takes at least six seconds to develop an impression of just one part of your email content.

-Anything between three and seven seconds should be considered a “skim rate” metric; a “read rate” means emails are open eight seconds or more.
+Anything between three and seven seconds should be considered a “skim rate” metric; a “read rate” means emails are open for eight seconds or more.

 Use UTM Code Generator